-TIME Announces 2017 Person of the Year Shortlist, Is Donald Trump On The List?
+‘Time’ Announces 2017 Person Of The Year Shortlist: Is Donald Trump On The List?

 Kim Jong Un

 Trump has called the North Korean leader “a sick puppy” and “little rocket man.”
-Donald’s insults don’t seem to phase Kim Joong Un.
+Donald’s insults don’t seem to phase Kim Jong Un.
 The tension between Trump and Kim Jong Un increased over concerns about Kim’s use of nuclear weapons and missiles.

 The #MeToo Movement

 The movement started in 2016 when Donald Trump’s 2005 Access Hollywood tape was released.
-On the tape, Trump bragged about being about to do whatever he wanted to women because he was a celebrity.
+On the tape, Trump bragged about being able to do whatever he wanted to women because he was a celebrity.

-The movement exploded after Hollywood producer Harvey Weinstein was accused by dozens of women of Sexual harassment.
+The movement exploded after Hollywood producer Harvey Weinstein was accused by dozens of women of sexual harassment.
 The hashtag #MeToo started trending on social media as a way for people to connect and share their story on sexual harassment in the workplace.

 Colin Kaepernick

-The former NFL player decided to take a stand against racial equality earned him a spot on TIME’s Person of the Year shortlist.
-His choice to knee on the field cost him a promising and lucrative career in sports.
+The former NFL player decided to take a stand against racial equality earned him a spot on Time’s Person of the Year shortlist.
+His choice to take a knee on the field cost him a promising and lucrative career in sports.
 Colin has filed a grievance against the NFL owners, claiming that he was blackballed with the league.

 Xi Jinping

-The President of China was given a second five-year term this year and he was written into the Communist Party’s constitution, achieving a new authority and becoming the country’s most powerful leader in decades.
+The president of China was given a second five-year term this year, and he was written into the Communist Party’s constitution, achieving a new authority and becoming the country’s most powerful leader in decades.

 Robert Mueller